cghoffmann/mjoindices/README.md

   * Note that some necessary data files are already included in the test directory in the repository.
 Make sure to download those files together with the tests.
 The data files on Zenodo are complementary and not included in the repository for reasons of file size and ownership.

+* Install the pytest package or simply install the mjoindices development dependencies with

+      pip3 install mjoindices[dev]

 * Move into your local test directory and run